5 Benefits of Grief and Bereavement Support Groups

 - Giving Back

 Giving back to others grounds people with a sense of purpose and meaning.
 This altruism can serve as a helpful tool in the healing process.
-When you participate in a grief support group, you’ll receive advice, but you also share your story and inspire others, too.
+When you participate in a support group for the death of a spouse, you’ll receive advice, but you also share your story and inspire others, too.
 Often we don’t realize how far along on our own journey we truly are until we guide and support someone on her or his journey.

 - A Sense of Belonging